Barneysophia/Investment-Insights--A-Tableau-Project/README.md

 ![Task9](https://github.com/user-attachments/assets/be4416ed-b12f-4aa6-bb9e-a56bbcde682d)

 ## Key Insights
-Most investors expect 20%-30% returns, making it the most popular return range.
+– Most investors expect 20%-30% returns, making it the most popular return range.
-Gold is a preferred choice for stability among investors in the 20%-30% return category.
+– Gold is the preferred choice for stability among investors in the 20%-30% return category.
-Capital appreciation is the top reason for investing in equities, showing growth-focused behavior.
+– Capital appreciation is the top reason for investing in equities, reflecting growth-focused behavior.
-Mutual funds attract investors for their better returns and tax benefits, offering balanced appeal.
+– Mutual funds attract investors for their better returns and tax benefits, offering a balanced appeal.

 ## Recommendations
-Focus on promoting products that consistently deliver 20%-30% returns to match investor expectations.
+1. Focus on promoting products that consistently deliver 20%-30% returns to match investor expectations.
-Highlight gold investments as a stable option and a hedge against inflation for risk-averse investors.
+2. Highlight gold investments as a stable option and a hedge against inflation for risk-averse investors.
-Offer tax-saving products like ELSS funds and emphasize their dual benefits of returns and tax efficiency.
+3. Offer tax-saving products like ELSS funds and emphasize their dual benefits of returns and tax efficiency.
-Provide personalized, diversified investment plans that balance equity, gold, and fixed deposits.
+4. Provide personalized, diversified investment plans that balance equity, gold, and fixed deposits.

 ## Task 10
 ### Correlation Analysis